 There are some projects that get so far and then, for one reason or another, are given the chop.
-Here Box™ architect Tony Borland-Lye laments two exciting homes that never got to step into the spotlight.
+Here Box™ head of design Tony Borland-Lye laments two exciting homes that never got to step into the spotlight.

 In the city-fringe suburb of Grey Lynn, there is heritage, and there are people who appreciate contemporary design.
 So getting a new home across the line with council in this area is a little trickier.
 This house was designed to be respectful of the surrounding villas.
 Box™ seldom employs the gabled form, but here that was the perfect fit.
 The roofline echoes the heritage of the suburb, neatly complies with height-to-boundary restrictions on the incredibly narrow site and packs a lot of storage beneath its V-shaped pitch.